Chaotic sets and Hausdorff dimension for L\"uroth expansions: Preliminaries

 \subsection{Hausdorff dimension}

 We suppose that the reader is acquainted with the notion of Hausdorff dimension.
-The next lemma follows from the definition of Hausdorff dimension (see Definition 1.2.1 and Proposition 1.2.6 in \cite{BisPer2017}) and we will use it without any reference.
+The next lemma, which we will use without any reference, follows from the definition of Hausdorff dimension (see Definition 1.2.1 and Proposition 1.2.6 in \cite{BisPer2017}).

 \begin{lemma} Let $A,B$ be subsets of $\R$.
 If $A\subseteq B$, then $\dimh A\leq \dimh B$.
 If $(A_n)_{n\geq 1}$ is a sequence of subsets of $\R$, then

 \end{lemma}

 For any non-empty sets $A,B \subseteq \R$, the \emph{diameter} of $A$ is